A dynamic multi-region MFD model for ride-sourcing with ridesplitting: General model framework

 \subsection{Macroscopic model dynamics and mass conservation equations}

 Besides service-related transitions, drivers will experience different traffic situations while they move on the road network, depending on their current region.
 MFD models can describe dynamic state evolution for urban networks partitioned into multiple homogeneously congested regions.
 The proposed model uses MFD dynamics to compute the flows of ride-sourcing and private vehicles in a macroscopic urban network.
 For illustration, it is composed of a set $\mathcal{R}$ with $R$ heterogeneous regions, i.e., $\mathcal{R}=\{1,2,...,R\}$, each with a well-defined speed-MFD expressing regional speeds as a function of accumulation $v_o(t)=V_o(n_o(t))$.
+Therefore, traffic congestion and average speeds are functions of a Speed-MFD, of which the accumulation is the sum of private and ride-sourcing vehicles.
+We can scale the function to represent homogeneously congested portions of the area, analogously to \citet{ni_cassidy_2020}.
 At the end of the paper, Table \ref{tab:notation} shows a list of notation and definitions.

 We developed a multi-region M-model which only focuses on vehicular traffic to represent private and ride-sourcing vehicles in different states, which are described based on their activities $K \in \mathbb{A}$ (where $\mathbb{A}= \{I, RH, S1, S2, PV\}$ is the set of activities) and the current and destination regions $od \in \mathcal{R}^2$, summarized into the notation $K_{od}$.
 Note that the set of activities $\mathbb{A}$ includes all previously mentioned activities: idle ($I$), ride-hailing ($RH$), single ridesplitting ($S1$), shared ridesplitting ($S2$), and private vehicle ($PV$).
 Two sets of conservation equations describe the dynamics of each state (Equations [\ref{Eq:mass_nk}]--[\ref{Eq:mass_MS1}]).
 The first one computes the evolution of the number of vehicles, and the second one, of the total remaining distance.
 Idle vehicles are the only exception without remaining distance to be estimated because they have no assignments to complete.
 Differently than the classical MFD approach, where a vehicle that starts a trip will finalize it with a specific trip length, ridesplitting services contain this additional complexity because of the interruptions.
 While a vehicle in an activity $S1$ contributes in the remaining distance of this state with a pre-determined trip length, when a second passenger is assigned the state changes from $S1$ to $S2$ without completing the $S1$ trip, creating an inconsistency in the classical MFD framework (a trip that starts needs to complete its assigned trip length).
 That is the reason for $S1_{od}$ being a special case with their particular dynamics accounting for such trip interruptions.
 Thus, we only need Equation [\ref{Eq:mass_nk}] to depict idle drivers' dynamics.
 In summary, the number of states can be computed as $|\mathcal{K}_{od}|=|\mathcal{R}|+(|\mathbb{A}|-1)\cdot|\mathcal{R}|^2$, where $\mathcal{K}_{od}$ is the set of all states.